The internet is littered with lists of a million ways to save but so many require a ton of work.

 - Downgrade services (like the Internet).
 Are you on the base speed for Internet?
 Do you really need it as fast as it is?
 You could save hundreds each year just by downgrading your services like Internet without really noticing.

 - Make your own household cleaners.
 The ones you buy in the store are full of harsh chemicals that don’t work better than something you can make at home.
 Check out this recipe for an all purpose cleaner that disinfects and won’t leave you gagging.

 - Turn down the temperature of your water heater.
-Most are set to 140F but should be set to 120F (that’s actually the recommended).
+Many are set to 140F but should be set to 120F (that’s actually the recommended).
 By lowering the temperature, you can save 5% for each 10 degree reduction in temperature.

 - Replace air filters, vacuum coils, etc. Put a meeting reminder in your calendar to replace your HVAC filter every month, vacuum the coils of your refrigerator, and any other regular maintenance you need to do on your home.
 They never take long and so are easy to forget.